 This bill aims to enhance access to career and technical education (CTE) by mandating that regional CTE agreements (RCTEAs) include provisions for an access program that allows students from sending districts to enroll in non-CTE courses at receiving districts, either part-time or full-time.
-The bill amends existing law to replace the term "schools" with "districts" in several instances, ensuring that agreements align the school calendars of sending and receiving districts to minimize scheduling conflicts for CTE students.
-Additionally, it stipulates that students from sending districts will have access to CTE programming on the same basis as resident district pupils.
-The bill also introduces a new paragraph that defines part-time and full-time students based on their enrollment in non-CTE classes and outlines the tuition responsibilities of sending districts for these students.
+The bill amends existing law by changing the terminology from "schools" to "districts" in several instances, ensuring that agreements align school calendars to minimize scheduling conflicts for CTE students.
+Additionally, it stipulates that students from sending districts must have access to CTE programming on par with resident district pupils and encourages alignment of teacher in-service days for collaborative professional development.

 Statutes affected: